Improved IR-based Bug Localization with Intelligent Relevance Feedback: Methodology

 First, we parse each of the source documents retrieved by Elasticsearch and extract class, method, and field signatures from them.
 These signatures capture the intent of the code, whereas the detailed implementation code could be noisy \cite{coderank_rahman}.
 We extract the signatures using a lightweight Python library -- Javalang\cite{javalang}.
 Next, we split camel case tokens from these signatures and turn them into textual phrases by combining their split tokens.
 We preprocess each of the phrases by filtering out stop words and programming keywords.
 Then, we construct a term graph $G(V, E)$ by encoding terms as vertices ($V$) and co-occurring terms as connecting edges ($E$).
 Subsequently, we apply the PageRank algorithm \cite{pagerank} in Eq. \ref{eq:pagerank} to the term graph to select the influential terms.

-Here, $PR(V_i)$ represents the PageRank of vertex $V_i$.
-The term $d$ denotes the damping factor with a default set to 0.85. $N$ refers to the total number of vertices in the graph, while $M(V_i)$ indicates the set of vertices linked to $V_i$.
-Finally, $PR(V_j)$ and $L(V_j)$ represent the PageRank and outbound links of vertex $V_j$.
+Here, $PR(V_i)$ is the PageRank of vertex $V_i$.
+The term $d$ denotes the damping factor with a default set to 0.85. $N$ is the total number of vertices, while $M(V_i)$ is the set of vertices linked to $V_i$.
+Finally, $PR(V_j)$ and $L(V_j)$ denote the PageRank and outbound links of vertex $V_j$.

 The algorithm assigns an initial score to each vertex ($V_i$) and iteratively updates it, prioritizing the vertices with higher connections.
 This process repeats until the scores stabilize or the algorithm reaches its maximum iteration limit (e.g., 100).
 Once the computation is done, we select the top-N (e.g., 10) weighted terms returned by the algorithm\cite{coderank_rahman}.
 Finally, we expand the original query (i.e., bug report) with these terms, complementing bug reports with contextually relevant terms from source code, leveraging intelligent relevance feedback.